-Attendance numbers are a combination of camper days (the number of campers X the number of nights spent) and day use (the number of people using the beach, day use areas or visiting campers) but not staying overnight.
-The 5 year trend in camping attendance indicates fairly static visitation with fluctuations due to economic and weather conditions.
-The average attendance for the most recent 5 years is about 1% higher than the previous 5 year average.
+Attendance numbers are a combination of camper days (number of campers X number of nights spent) and day use (number of people using the beach, day use areas or visiting campers but not staying overnight).
+The five year trend in camping attendance indicates fairly static visitation with fluctuations due to economic and weather conditions.
+Day use attendance for the most recent five years shows variability but is ~20% higher than the previous five year period average.